 He is now CEO of a technology company – the Collaborative Media Group Inc., which provides a collaborative sharing platform, used by ATB, Athabasca University, Scotiabank MD, REACH Edmonton, the CHL and many others.
 Stephen is the author of over forty books, and has consulted for thirty of the Fortune 100 companies and continues to consult around the world.
 In 2019 alone, he will have offered services in Canada, Dubai, New Zealand, Australia, Chile and Paraguay.
 Stephen continues to teach in the MBA program and offers a course in strategic foresight for leadership at the University of Alberta.

-Panelist: Curtis Stange, President and CEO of ATB Wealth
+Panelist: Curtis Stange, President and CEO, ATB Financial

 If there’s one thing that 30-plus years in the financial industry in Canada has taught Curtis Stange, it’s that people are at the heart of everything.
 It’s with courage, disciplined thought and precise action that Curtis leads 5,500 team members at ATB Financial as President & CEO.
 ATB is Alberta’s largest financial institution and provides personal, business, agriculture, corporate, investment banking, and wealth management services to nearly 770,000 customers.